Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 The test `04_sneak_path` was performed in the following way:
 - Firstly, we bring the App to the initial state;
 - Then a project is created;
-- It's checked if the project was created with success in the `Project Created` State;
+- It's checked if the project was created with success in the `App Idle or Playing` State;
 - The "Enter" key is pressed to accept the default title of the project, which brings us back to the `App Idle or Playing` state;
 - We induce a `Valid Keyboard Input` from this state;
 - Upon the input of a `Valid Keyboard input` **the test fails**, since it transits to the `Project Title Edition`.
 In other words, by clicking in any letter in the keyboard, or any `Valid Keyboard Input`, the edition of the project title is automatically started.